The Number One Reason People Give Up On Their Dreams Boil Down To This

 There's a great caveat about becoming free of the Deadline Illusion: our situation is unconventional.
 Unlike children who may not be burdened with adult responsibilities, we must acknowledge the realities we face.
 We may not have as much free time, so we must spend each spare second wisely.

 There are numerous ways to be creative in our approaches, but we won't be able to discuss tactics here.
 The best advice to get started is to let your mind explore possibilities per your unique situation and commit to a starting point.
-Then, go and correct course.
+Then, go and correct the course.
 Along the way, your results may not match your expectations.

 Remember: If we try to swim with the fish and do things normally, we will fail.